Ever try to squeeze a whole cheesecake slice into your mouth and end up with crumbs all over your lap? Been there.

 - Crush graham crackers finely for a firmer base

-- Chill the jars before serving to help layers set
+- Chill the jars before serving to help layers firm up

 - Adjust sugar depending on strawberry sweetness